nxproject/node/docs/README_TRAEFIK.md

 Setting|Meaning
 -------|-------
-traefik_domain|The domain to be used (eg. mydomain.com) traefik_email|An email address where notifications will be sent traefik_provider|The domain provider name (Default: namecheap)
+routing_domain|The domain to be used (eg. mydomain.com) routing_email|An email address where notifications will be sent routing_provider|The domain provider name (Default: namecheap) routing_catchall|The route if all else fails (Default: https:google.com)

 You need to setup the DNS for the domain per [these instructions](https://letsencrypt.org/how-it-works/).